apache/cordova-plugin-wkwebview-engine/README.md

+# Cordova WKWebView Engine FORK

+This fork has two new features.

+1. It honors the `<preference name="KeyboardDisplayRequiresUserAction" value="false" />` preference.

+2. You can dynamically set `window.WkWebKit.allowsBackForwardNavigationGestures(true or false)`.

+---

 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file